malthuswaswrong/Wurkset/Wurkset/readme.md

 	* Concurrency with Wurkset.
 You have to wait for the hard drive.
 Instead inject as a singleton.
 	* Storing different classes in the same base directory.
 Enumerating a repository with Wurkset will deserialize each class.
 Instead store different classes in different base directores.

+* Do:
+	* TODO Use the state flag to categorize.
+It's faster for searching
+		* Example: TODO

 * Be careful about:
 	* Cluster size.
 Filesystems store files in clusters.
 A 1 b file could still consume 1 kb on disk due to how the filesystem is configured.
 Format the disk to match your use case... or don't.
 Disk space is cheap.
 That's the point.